Dmitriy10000/JavaFX/README.md

 ### Doctor Menu (Group Creation)
 ![Group Creation](./screenshots/doctor.png)

+## Authors
+- Dmitriy Barvinok (Lead Developer)
+- Madi Mashrapov (Co-Developer)

+## Public Release
+This project was originally developed by independent developers and is published under MIT License for open use.

 ## Contributing

 If you wish to contribute to this project, feel free to submit a pull request!